anwayaaras/Uber_Coding_Challenge/README.md

 1.Code has been designed with extensibility in mind.
 Parameters like sort,radius_limit, limit have been initialised to default values.
 However, they can be easily extended in the future to fine tune the search truck results.

-2.Error checking has been implemented for numerous scenarios that may not necessarily be encountered with the given database
+2.Error checking has been implemented for numerous scenarios that may not necessarily be encountered with the given database.

 3.The data had multiple entries for the same location with different licence status.
 Since, the problem statement expected food trucks near a given location, duplicate entries have been omitted.